AccessFayetteville provides numerous ways to stay informed about your local government.

 The former Tyson Mexican Original property is located at 1851 E. Huntsville Road.
 In 2005 the City of Fayetteville acquired the 11.5 acres, which included a dilapidated 124,000 square foot building, for $1.1 million.
 The City split off 1.31 acres for the construction of a fire station and has dedicated 1.16 acres for the widening and improvement of the Huntsville Road and Happy Hollow intersection, leaving approximately 9.03 acres.

 In 2013 the City agreed to sell approximately 2 acres, which contained the dilapidated building, to Kum & Go Convenience Stores for $1.115 million and an agreement to help to pay for the demolition costs of the existing structure.
 The City was able to auction off the rights to demolish and recycle portions of the Tyson structure to Ar-Rahim Metal Trading for $91,026.
-Demolition continues through the summer of 2013.
-Once complete, Kum & Go will begin site development and necessary street improvements.
+Demolition continued through 2013.
+Kum & Go is set to begin site development and necessary street improvements.

 The City will be left with approximately 5.8 acres of land to hold, develop or sell.